tarantool/doc/doc/concepts/replication/repl_leader_elect.rst

 Eventually, a leader is elected.

-If any unfinalized synchronous transactions are left from the previous leader, the new leader finalises them automatically.
+If any unfinalized synchronous transactions are left from the previous leader, the new leader finalizes them automatically.

 All the non-leader nodes are called *followers*.
 The nodes that start a new election round are called *candidates*.
 The elected leader sends heartbeats to